HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_contentsource_api.md

 ## Configuring the crawler

-To configure a crawler, call the `/dx/api/search/v2/crawlers` endpoint with a `POST` request and a paylod similar as followed:
+To configure a crawler, call the `/dx/api/search/v2/crawlers` endpoint with a `POST` request and a payload similar to the following example:

 **Payload:**